Anouskaaa/Remasa/README.md

 6. Open a Pull Request (PR) to the `main` branch of the original Remasa repository.
 7. Provide a clear description of your changes in the PR, linking to any relevant issues.

-### Testing Requirements

-*   Ensure that any new features include appropriate unit tests.
-*   All existing tests should pass after your changes.
-*   Provide steps to manually test your changes if automated tests are not applicable.

 ## 📄 License Information

 This project is licensed under the **MIT License**.

 You are free to use, modify, and distribute this software under the terms of the MIT License.
 A copy of the license can be found in the [LICENSE](LICENSE) file in the root of this repository.

-Copyright (c) 2025 Anouskaaa